BirdeeHub/nixCats-nvim/README.md

 You then set them up in your lua, using the default methods to do so.
 No more translating to your package manager!
 (If you were using lazy, the opt section goes into the setup function in the lua)

-You can optionally ask what categories you have in this package, whenever you require nixCats
+You can optionally ask what categories you have in this package, whenever you use nixCats('attr.path.to.value")

 If you encounter any build steps that are not well handled by nixpkgs, or you need to import a plugin straight from git that has a non-standard build step and no flake,